Keep Watching: Plot

 Police are heard, but they soon realize that it is a recording.
 Josh comes to the house and is filmed being killed by suffocation with a running hose.
 Olivia finds a way out of the house and she finds a red X taped on the ground by the gate.

 Matt finds her but soon gets killed with an axe.
 Just as Olivia escapes, a van pulls up.
 She climbs in the back and gets attacked again.
 DJ is locked in a room while Jamie is attacked.
 She finds a red X and uses a taser she found earlier in her room on the intruder and DJ kills the intruder with a knitting needle.
 They unmask the intruder, revealing it to be Marissa Vasquez, who was reported missing from the family in the last murder.

 Thinking they are safe, Jamie and DJ look around and find Olivia's body, Jamie's positive pregnancy test and videos of her mother and father with baby Jamie.
-Soon enough, they discover that people all over the world are watching and Jamie tries to tell them to call the police, but is bleeped out and so no-one will know their address.
-Jamie finds a mask with a bow on it.
-Jamie and DJ plan to escape.
+Soon enough, they discover that people all over the world are watching and Jamie tries to tell them to call the police, but is bleeped out so no-one will know their address.
+Jamie finds a mask with a bow on it, while her and DJ plan to escape.

 While walking around the house, they find The Terror.
 Jamie pours gasoline on him and DJ throws a lighter on him, setting the house on fire in the process.
 Jamie and DJ escape only to be captured by The Creator and The Terror who survived.
 They discover that the girl (Marissa) they killed was the missing member of the previous family, kidnapped and forced to aid them in the attack on Jamie's family.
 The Creator tells Jamie that if she aids them, her brother will be safe.
 The Creator tasers Jamie and says that she will give the online audience a reason to keep watching.